AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

     if the called subprogram has only two parameters, the second parameter of the call is not flagged;

-This rule has the following (optional) parameter for the ``+R`` option:
+This rule has the following (optional) parameter for the ``+R`` option and for LKQL rule options files:

-*All*
+*All [bool]*
-  if this parameter is specified, all the positional parameter associations that can be replaced with named associations according to language rules are flagged, except parameters of the calls to operator functions.
+   If ``true``, all the positional parameter associations that can be replaced with named associations according to language rules are flagged, except parameters of the calls to operator functions.

 .. rubric:: Example